146 NYC police committed misconduct in 2020 protests: Report

 The document describes, for example, police actions during one protest in Brooklyn on May 30, 2020, that drew numerous complaints.

 An officer drove a police vehicle into the crowd and knocked protesters to the ground.
-Another officer pulled down a demonstrator’s coronvirus-protecting mask and pepper sprayed him in the face.
-On the Brooklyn Bridge that day, officers tackled protestors and hit them in the head with batons, the report says.
+Another officer pulled down a demonstrator’s coronavirus-protecting mask and pepper sprayed him in the face.
+On the Brooklyn Bridge that day, officers tackled protesters and hit them in the head with batons, the report says.

 The panel substantiated 269 allegations of misconduct against 146 officers, including 140 allegations of excessive force and 72 claims of abuse of authority, including officers refusing to provide their names or obstructing their badges.
 The allegations that were sustained included 34 for improperly striking people with batons and 28 for improperly using pepper spray.